j3rrywan9/scala-study/docs/scalacheck.md

 Still, the tests don't really describe the method's behavior; they merely give us a number of usage examples.
 A *property*, on the other hand, will give us a more general description of the behavior.

-You can read the property get a *complete* definition of the behavior, rather than a set of examples that only indicates the method's behavior.
+You can read the property and get a *complete* definition of the behavior, rather than a set of examples that only indicates the method's behavior.

 There is not much more to property-based testing than this.
 Simply replace a set of concrete test cases with one abstract property that describes a code unit's behavior.